ew947202/obsidian_vault/00 Meta/02 PTIs/84466 New Application Request.md

 ### [[2024-10-10]]
 - [x] Reaching out to [[Brian Crowell]] to see if he approves.
 	- [x] approved, added user to AD group and maintenance log.
+- [x] User was unable to install software via SCCM, will manually install software.
 ---